pj-mill/DotNet_Communications_TCP/README.md

 #DotNet_Communications_TCP
-A number of console & WPF apps that demonstrates Tcp communication using TcpListener & TcpClient classes to send & receive both text and images.
+A number of console & WPF apps demonstrating Tcp communication using TcpListener & TcpClient classes to send and receive both text and images.

 ---